 Keep it simple, stupid.

-We don't mean to offend you -- this is just an example of a great slogan that also bears the truth of the power of succinctness in advertising.
+We don't mean to offend you — this is just an example of a great slogan that also bears the truth of the power of succinctness in advertising.
+It‘s incredibly difficult to be succinct, and it’s especially difficult to express a complex emotional concept in just a couple of words — which is exactly what slogans and taglines do.

 That's why we have a lot of respect for the brands that have done it right.
-The ones that have figured out how to convey their value proposition to their buyer persona in just one, short sentence -- and a quippy one, at that.
+These are the companies that have figured out how to convey their value propositions to their buyer personas in just one, short sentence — and a quippy one, at that.

 So if you‘re looking to get a little slogan inspiration of your own, take a look at some of our favorite company slogans and taglines from both past and present.
 But before we get into specific examples, let’s quickly go over what a slogan is, how it differs from a tagline, and what makes these branded one-liners stand out.